The day after Christmas a year ago, I joined my extended family in Chicago for a sunset walk around Millennium Park.

 And what unfurls afterwards has been changing rapidly.

 Not all younger folks are looking to mix things up, of course.
-But if you’ve got a recently-engaged child (congrats, you crazy boomer!), the following guide can help you get a handle on the new world of weddings that just might await you.
+But if you’ve got a recently engaged child, the following guide can help you get a handle on the new world of weddings that awaits you.

 Or if you want a four-word summry, heed the words of Jason Tesauro, co-author of lifestyle guides The Modern Gentleman and The Modern Lover: “It’s not about you.”